A Guide to Getting Started

 You may already have a topic in mind.
 Let’s say you want to keep up with trends with independent coffee shops.

 First start with a broad keyword, say, “coffee,” to see the range of articles.
 ContentGems pulled up 30 articles here from the past week, each about coffee.
-(You won’t get, for example, the sports update called “Morning Coffee,” that sadly isn’t about athletes and their favourite brews.)
+(You won’t get, for example, the sports update called “Morning Coffee,” which sadly isn’t about athletes and their favourite brews.)
 You’ll see articles about coffee shops, books about coffee, research on coffee.
 Interesting, but maybe not exactly what you’re interested in.

 Maybe we’re interested in news about coffee shops.
 Let’s refine our results to reflect that.

 Once we’ve entered our search term, we get taken to the Filters layer, along with our results.
 At the top, you’ll see our keywords.
-A key part to ContentGems is building up terms it can use to find meaningful results, so let’s make a list of words related to our topic so we can get a richer set of results.
+A key part of ContentGems is building up terms it can use to find meaningful results, so let’s make a list of words related to our topic so we can get a richer set of results.

 “Coffee shop” would definitely be one, but there are many other names for places that serve coffee, so we should also search for those, including “coffee roaster,” “coffee chain,” and “coffee bar.”
 We’ll also include “coffee roasters,” because although it’s related to “coffee roaster,” we’re asking ContentGems to search for exact phrases, meaning we want to include as many variations as we can think of.
 (More on that later!)